“You put on a ring..any ring, any color….it ALL changes”

 Jim Calafiore’s detailed artwork works well, particularly in the darker flashback sequences where the script calls for a Guy to relive some of his more horrific recent memories while talking with Gloria.
 His sharper lines aren’t as effective when it comes to Gloria and the baby.
 The choice to color Guy’s memories entirely with shades of red is very effective at highlighting their terrible nature as well as provided a visual signal between the present and the past.

 Red Lanterns #40 is hit or miss depending on how you look at it.
-As a personal journey Landry Walker leaves Guy Gardner in a better mental state that he's likely ever been in, perhaps at peace with himself for the first time in his troubled life.
-However with a more pragmatic view there are plenty of things that leave me scratching my head and get in the way from fully embracing the book's conclusion.
-Three out of five lanterns.
+As a personal journey Landry Walker leaves Guy Gardner in a better mental state that he’s likely ever been in, perhaps at peace with himself for the first time in his troubled life.
+However with a more pragmatic view there are plenty of things that leave me scratching my head and get in the way from fully embracing the book’s conclusion.
+Six out of ten lanterns.